 • Andaz Savannah (The closest nice hotel to City Market.)

 You’ll also find home rentals in the area.
-However, due to the over-saturation of short-term rentals and the housing issues they’re contributing to, I avoid recommending them on this site.
+However, due to the saturation of short-term rentals and the housing issues they’re contributing to in Savannah, I generally avoid recommending them on this site.

 Savannah Travel Guide